atpathak/ZpAnomalonChimera/README.md

 ### Using LCG

 We want to use cvmfs and stuff so this works on the LPC because the original conda environment pre-2023 got stale and no longer works.
-To find an LCG environment with the packages we want, we need to check the LCG page: https://lcginfo.cern.ch/
+To find an LCG environment with the packages we want, we need to check the LCG page: https://lcginfo.cern.ch/ .
+Each step uses different LCG environments -- I am sure this could be alleviated but it was easier to use different LCG environments for the different steps than to significanntly rewrite the framework.

-In principle, everything should be updated to run on the lateset supported versions of things, but principles do not always matter.
-The analysis originally ran with ROOT version 6.22/08.
-The closest LCG environment that works uses ROOT 6.22/06, so that is the one we will use!
-While running on the LPC or lxplus (though these instructions are not tested on lxplus), cvmfs is mounted, so to source the environment (in bash), run

 ```
 source /cvmfs/sft.cern.ch/lcg/views/LCG_99/x86_64-centos7-gcc10-opt/setup.sh